tableau/extensions-api/docs/trex_tableau_viz_ref.md

 ### `encoding`

 Corresponds to the Marks card in Tableau and describes how the marks (measures and dimensions) are encoded.
 In Tableau, when you drag fields onto the properties on the Marks card it encodes the data in the view.
 The `encoding` key lets you set the properties of the marks for the image. <br/> The `columns`, `rows` keys allow you to define the layout of your view, just like you do in Tableau today.
 You can also map fields to the `color`, `size`, and `text` properties.
-Within these properties, you must specify the field to encode and its type (`continuous` or `discrete`).
+Within these properties, you must specify the field to encode and its type (`tableau.VizImageEncodingType.Continuous` or `tableau.VizImageEncodingType.Discrete`).
 Some keys allow you to set additional values as shown in the following table.

 ---